apache/couchdb-documentation/src/api/database/find.rst

     :code 200: Index created successfully or already exists
     :code 400: Invalid request
     :code 401: Admin permission required
+    :code 404: Database not found
     :code 500: Execution error

-**Index object format for JSON type indexes**

-The index object is a JSON array of field names following the :ref:`sort syntax <find/sort>`.
+    The `Index object` is a JSON object with the following fields:

+    :json array fields: array of field names following the :ref:`sort syntax <find/sort>`.
 Nested fields are also allowed, e.g. `"person.name"`.
+    :json json partial_filter_selector: A :ref:`selector <find/selectors>`
+       to apply to documents at indexing time, creating a :ref:`partial index <find/partial_indexes>`. *Optional*

-Example of creating a new index for the field called ``foo``:
+    Example of creating a new index for a field called ``foo``:

     **Request**: